Certificate in Trauma-Informed Practices in Higher Education (C-TIP/HED)

-- Mastery of trauma-informed practices in higher education
+4. Mastery of trauma-informed practices in higher education

-- Developing a trauma-informed campus culture
+6. Developing a trauma-informed campus culture

-This module will expose participants to the field of trauma through a comprehensive study of the impact of trauma on students prior to enrolling in college.
-We will investigate the world of child welfare and K-12 schools in America and the factors that have shaped child wellbeing.
-We will use these lenses to investigate and understand the characteristic of today’s high school students.We will explore a general overview of the impact of societal and technological trends on human functioning.
-This will include but not be limited to experiences with gaming, texting, instant access to worldwide exposure and resources.The module will look at the impact of these factors on brain development and functioning.
+This module will expose participants to the field of trauma through a comprehensive study of the impact of trauma on students prior to enrolling in college including defining trauma, historical background of trauma, types of trauma, and how trauma affects children, families, schools, and society.
+We will also explore the impact of societal and technological trends, including but not be limited to experiences with gaming, texting, and instant access to worldwide exposure and resources.
+Finally, the module will look at the impact of trauma on brain development and functioning.

+This module will apply the concepts explored in Module 2 have on campus life programs and the needs of today’s learning communities.
 Strategies for strengthening social emotional learning and adapting to living on a college campus will be identified.
 We will focus on mental wellbeing and its connection to physical and social health, including strategies for improving teaching and learning for students from traumatic backgrounds.
 Participants will learn about the interconnection of social safety, emotional wellbeing and academic achievement.
-Strategies that foster flourishing via campus and community life programs will be articulated, as well as academic advising and counseling services.
+Strategies that foster flourishing and building resilience via campus and community life programs, as well as academic advising and counseling services, will be examined.

 Module 4: Mastery of trauma-informed practices in higher education

-This module will explore the legal issues related to trauma, risk management applied to trauma and trauma-informed practices, ethical issues related to the disproportionate impact of trauma BIPOC and LGBTQIA communities and women, the relation between social justice and trauma-informed practices, the impact of trauma-informed practices on Diversity, Equity and Inclusion, and the concerns for secondary and vicarious trauma on faculty and administrators.
+This module will explore the legal issues related to trauma, as well as risk management applied to trauma and trauma-informed practices.
+Participants will examine ethical issues related to the disproportionate impact of trauma on BIPOC and LGBTQIA communities and women, the relationship between social justice and trauma-informed practices, and the impact of trauma-informed practices on diversity, equity, and inclusion (DEI).
+Finally, we will address the concerns about secondary and vicarious trauma on faculty and administrators.

 Module 6: Developing a trauma-informed campus culture